-Drew Swanson is Associate Professor of History at Wright State, where he teaches classes in American, environmental, food, and 19th century history.
+Drew Swanson is Professor of History at Wright State, where he teaches classes in environmental history, food, 19th century America, and public history.
 Born in rural Virginia, he is a graduate of the University of Georgia and worked as a farmer, zookeeper, and natural resource manager before turning to academia.

 Swanson's research examines the intersections of nature and culture in the American South.
 His numerous articles and essays have appeared in such publications as American Historical Review, Environmental History, and Southern Cultures, and he is the author of a number of journal articles and book chapters, as well as three books: Beyond the Mountains: Commodifying Appalachian Environments (University of Georgia Press, 2018), A Golden Weed: Tobacco and Environment in the Piedmont South (Yale University Press, 2014), and Remaking Wormsloe Plantation: The Environmental History of a Lowcountry Landscape (University of Georgia Press, 2012).
 He is currently working on a history of Reconstruction and its memory in the rural South and a book on the consumer culture of American hunting.

 He lives with his family in Yellow Springs.